reo6/reo6/README.md

 ## Who I am?

 I am a computer programmer in Turkey.
 I love creating bugs, and fixing them.
-I love Linux.
+I am a Linux and free software enthusiast.